Accelerynt-Security/AS-Microsoft-DCR-Log-Ingestion/README.md

 The following permissions are required in the **receiving tenant** for the user that will be performing the setup and deployment steps:

-* In order to create and manage secrets within the desired Key Vault, the **Keyvault Secrets Officer** role will need to be assigned to the user from the Key Vault Access control (IAM) page.
+* In order to create and manage secrets within the desired Key Vault, the **Key Vault Secrets Officer** role will need to be assigned to the user from the Key Vault Access control (IAM) page.
 * In order to add role assignments to DCRs, the **User Access Admin** role will need to be assigned to the user from Entra ID.

 #